Mouthwatering with ANY filling, this keto calzone recipe is impossible not to LOVEEE!

 - On 1/2 of the dough, spread a spoonful of pizza sauce.

 - Sprinkle with 1/2 the sausage, cooked onions, and shredded cheese.
-Don't over fill your dough!
-Less toppings is better and will prevent the dough from tearing.
+Don't overfill your dough!
+Fewer toppings are better and will prevent the dough from tearing.

-- Grab the edge of the parchment and fold the calzone dough in half, the peel back the top.
+- Grab the edge of the parchment and fold the calzone dough in half, then peel back the top layer of parchment.

-- Damped your hands, and crease the edge.
+- Damped your hands, and crease the edges of the dough.
 I like to push the ingredients in toward the center to get more crust along the edge.
-With damp hands, you can also smooth out any tears that may have happened and make your calzone look pretty.
-I also used a spoon to trace between the crust and the calzone.
+With damp hands, you can also smooth out any tears that may have formed.
+I also used a spoon to trace the edge between the crust and the calzone.

-- Brush you calzone with olive oil, and pop it in the over for 22-25 minutes, or until the top become golden brown.
+- Brush your calzone with olive oil, and pop it in the oven for 22-25 minutes, or until the top becomes golden brown.